 Golf

 In the game of Life, people are continually looking for something to bring happiness to their day.
-Happiness is defined differently by every person globabally; some enjoy music, books, movies, sports, etc. Many people love to play sports and play as often and for as long as possible.
-To do this, these people need to take proactive measures to prevent injury.
+Happiness is defined differently by every person globally; some enjoy music, books, movies, sports, etc. Many people love to play sports and play as often and for as long as possible.
+To do this, these people must take proactive measures to prevent injury.

-The steps to prevent an injury are relatively basic but require good discipline to follow.
+The steps to prevent an injury are relatively basic but require good discipline.
 The athlete needs to start with a healthy diet to have enough energy.
-Second, the athlete might need to build muscle through exercise to compete depending on the sport.
+Second, depending on the sport, the athlete might need to build muscle through exercise to compete.
 Finally, every athlete should stretch before playing their sport to warm the muscles.

 Golf is a physically challenging game.
-Reading the last sentence might cause you to react with a "what?
+Reading the last sentence might cause you to react with a "What?
 Golf?".
-This is an understandable reaction.
-Most of the professionals have someone that carries their clubs for them, so to the outside observer, it appears as though they are only hitting a ball that does not move and walking.
+It is an understandable reaction.
+Most professionals have someone carry their clubs for them, so to the outside observer, it appears as though they are only hitting a ball that does not move and walking.

-Regular players have a bit more of a challenge as they have to carry their clubs for the round.
-Assuming you are not using a cart to drive you around, the regular golfer has to walk roughly 3 miles per 18 holes carrying a 25-30-pound bag on their shoulder and swinging their body regularly.
-The golf swing itself can be taxing to the human body, as many different parts need to work together to create enough torque for the swing to happen.
+Regular players find it more challenging to carry their clubs for the round.
+Assuming they are not using a cart to drive them around, the regular golfer has to walk roughly 3 miles per 18 holes carrying a 25-30-pound bag on their shoulder and swinging their body regularly.
+The golf swing itself can tax the human body, as many different parts must work together to create enough torque for the swing to happen.

-Now that I have hopefully convinced you golf can be taxing, you might be wondering what you should do to prepare for playing?
+Now that I have convinced you that golf can be taxing, you might wonder how to prepare for playing.
 The answer, of course, is exercise!
-You can exercise for strength, flexibility, and what is referred to as "core" are critical exercises necessary for playing the sport.
-You might think you can get away with not doing any of these, but doing them will give you better odds of playing the sport for a very long time.
+You can exercise for strength and flexibility, and what is referred to as "core" exercises are critical for playing the sport.
+You might think you can get away with not doing any of these, but doing them will give you better odds of playing the sport for a long time.

 So, what exercises should you start with first?

-There is not an exact, recommended order for this but strengthening the core of your body (i.e. your abdomen, back, quadriceps, shoulders) is a good starting place.
-Once your core is strengthened, you can then focus on the other muscles of your body for optimal conditioning.
+There is no exact, recommended order for this, but strengthening your body's core (i.e., your abdomen, back, quadriceps, and shoulders) is a good starting place.
+Once your core is strengthened, you can focus on your body's other muscles for optimal conditioning.

 Some of the core exercises might surprise you with their difficulty.
 One example of this is the plank exercise (see Figure 1).

-Another good core exercise is the supine leg lift (see figure 2).
-To perform this exercise, starting from lying flat on the floor, lift one leg in the air and hold it for 1-2 seconds.
-Do this approximately 10-15 times and then switch legs.
-Alternatively, you can perform the lateral leg lift exercise (see figure 3); both exercises are good for building up strength in your abdomen and legs.
+Another good core exercise is the supine leg lift (see Figure 2).
+To perform this exercise, lay flat on the floor, lift one leg, and hold it for 1-2 seconds.
+Do this approximately 10-15 times, and then switch legs.
+Alternatively, you can perform the lateral leg lift exercise (see Figure 3); both exercises build strength in your abdomen and legs.

 Figure 2 - Supine leg lift